animate1978/MB-Lab-docs/docs/skin_editor.rst

 Eye and Iris Shader
 ===================

-With version 1.7.5 comes a new set of eye shaders.
+Starting with version 1.7.5 comes a new set of **eye** shaders.
 They have been redesigned from the ground up.

 The Iris shader has both a procedural network where you can change various settings to get the effect you want, as well as a texture map version with controls in MB-Lab that can change the color as well.
 There is the option to Mix the two together to get some interesting effects.